Riminder/hrflow-connectors/src/hrflow_connectors/connectors/teamtailor/docs/push_profile.md

 # Push profile
 `HrFlow.ai Profiles` :arrow_right: `Teamtailor Profiles`

-Writes a profile from Hrflow.ai Source to Teamtailor via the API for the given `job_id`.
+Writes a profile from an Hrflow.ai Source to Teamtailor via the API for a given `job_id`.